SyntaxBreaker/self-discover/README.md

 - Comment system: Allow users to leave comments on articles
 - Like system: Enable users to like articles they enjoy
 - Real-time chat functionality
+- Online events: Users can promote or discover virtual events, webinars, or live streams related to articles or specific topics

 ## Tech Stack